UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: Experiments

-\textbf{The Effect of Emotional Correlation Coefficient and Emotional Condition Loss.} As shown in Tab.~\ref{tab:ablition_gen}, incorporating the emotional correlation coefficient significantly improves performance under the same token combination.
+\textit{\textbf{C3:~}}\textbf{The Effect of Emotional Correlation Coefficient and Emotional Condition Loss.} As shown in Tab.~\ref{tab:ablition_gen}, incorporating the emotional correlation coefficient significantly improves performance under the same token combination.
 This demonstrates that it improves fusion by emphasizing emotion-relevant features, resulting in more realistic image generation.
+The coefficient acts as an adaptive weighting prior that down-weights emotionally neutral attributes and up-weights those strongly associated with the target emotion, which helps reduce off-emotion artifacts while preserving semantically meaningful details.
 Additionally, emotional condition loss outperforms standard cross-entropy, notably improving the Emo-A score by better aligning fused features with the target emotion space.
-Meanwhile, the qualitative analysis in Fig.~\ref{fig:vis} further illustrates their importance.
+Compared with cross-entropy, the condition loss explicitly encourages better separation among easily confused emotions, making the conditioning signal more discriminative and thus improving emotion controllability during diffusion sampling.
+Meanwhile, the qualitative analysis in Fig.~\ref{fig:vis} further illustrates their importance: without these coefficients, the generated images tend to exhibit weaker emotion cues and less coherent details, resulting in poorer emotion alignment.

-\textbf{Generation Enhances Understanding via Implicit and Explicit Feedback.} As shown in Fig.~\ref{fig:joint_training}, joint training in the second stage enhances the model's understanding by incorporating generation tasks across different backbone architectures.
+\textit{\textbf{C4:~}}\textbf{Generation Enhances Understanding via Implicit and Explicit Feedback.} As shown in Fig.~\ref{fig:joint_training}, joint training in the second stage enhances the model's understanding by incorporating generation tasks across different backbone architectures.
 This demonstrates that the generation component provides implicit feedback, optimizing discriminative emotional representations and consistently improving understanding.
-Furthermore, We conduct the ablation study to evaluate the effectiveness of the data filtering algorithm as explicit feedback for the understanding component.
+Since generation must reconstruct visually coherent images that match the target emotion, it encourages the model to preserve semantically grounded emotion cues, thereby regularizing the encoder toward more informative and transferable features than purely discriminative training.
+Furthermore, we conduct an ablation study to evaluate the effectiveness of the data filtering algorithm as explicit feedback for the understanding component.
 As shown in Tab.~\ref{tab:ablition_explicit}, incorporating this filtering mechanism markedly improves the model's performance in both emotional understanding and generation.
 Additionally, employing a dual-metric filtering strategy using Emo-A and Sem-C demonstrates superior results, outperforming single-metric approaches by effectively balancing semantic and emotional consistency in the generated output.